Rays postseason FAQ: What to expect from Tampa Bay in October

 All-Star shortstop Wander Franco was placed on indefinite administrative leave in late August while MLB and authorities in his native Dominican Republic investigate social media posts claiming that the 22-year-old had been in an inappropriate relationship with a minor.

-Who could they face first?
+Who will they face first?
 When?

 When will they have home-field advantage?